leetnz/imuAttitudePaper/docs/src/31_KFDesign.md

 #### Estimator's system of equations

-We would like a generic estimator which only uses IMU meaasurements - this means we have no information about forces or torques being applied to the system.
+We would like a generic estimator which only uses IMU measurements - this means we have no information about forces or torques being applied to the system.

 The state we care about is: